dosandk/eleks-camp-2017-basic-js-lessons/README.md

 ## TODO:
-Create test for tasks and add CI
+Create tests for tasks and add CI

 #### Strings